fasiha/ebisu/README.md

 ## Introduction

-Consider a student that is memorizing a set of facts.
+Consider a student memorizing a set of facts.

 - Which facts need reviewing?
 - How does the student’s performance on a review change the fact’s future review schedule?